GCBallesteros/trattoria/README.md

 go fast.

 ## Changelog
+### 0.3.5
+- Bug fix.
+The last 1024\*16 where being ignored for performance reasons.
+This has has been fixed upstream in `tttr-toolbox` and this version of Trattoria uses the upgraded version of `trattoria-core`.
+- `trattoria-core` dropped support for Python 3.6 and 3.7 and therefore Trattoria too.

 ### 0.3.4
 - The g2 algorithm now supports a mode flag.
 With "symmetric" we use the prefered version of the algorithm that returns negative and positive delays.